delight-im/PHP-Foundation/README.md

 $ bash ./i18n.sh mr-IN
 ```

+**Note:** On Windows 10+, this command can be used by enabling the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Then, inside WSL, run `sudo apt-get install gettext`, `sudo apt-get install dos2unix` and `dos2unix i18n.sh` before being able to use the command.

 If you want a generic POT (Portable Object Template) file instead, just drop the locale code from the end:

 ```bash